bbohen/babel-plugin-component-identification/README.md

 <div data-component-id="ExampleComponent">I am component</div>
 ```

-This plugin identifies a component as:
+This plugin identifies a component if it detects:

-1. An instance of a class with a render method that returns JSX
+- An instance of a class with a render method that returns JSX
-2. A function that returns JSX
+- A function that returns JSX

 ## Install